andreafabrizi/DNSProxy/README.md

 ```

 Features:
-- DNS-over-HTTPS compliant with RFC-8484, plus older non-standards supported.
+- DNS-over-HTTPS compliant with RFC 8484, plus older non-standards supported.
 - FOLLOWLOCATION, spawns threads to enable HTTP browser cache preemption
     for the benefit of the user experience.
 - HTTP/2 ready.
 Talks HTTP/2 in different combinations of ALPN, NPN, Update & co.
-- as HTTP/2 is the minimum requirement for DOH (see RFC-8484), to comply is easy
+- as HTTP/2 is the minimum requirement for DOH (see RFC 8484), to comply is easy
     using libCURL, lesser with nghttp2,
 - ability to dump DNS response packet, then serve such content via local HTTP webserver
     (not in DNSP intents, but possible for the benefit and simplicity of DOH adoption !)